freetom/SSH-anti-DoS/README.md

 # ssh-anti-DoS
-Script to blacklist each IP that fails to log in remotely so to avoid bruteforce and DoS attacks
+Script that blacklists each IP that failed to log in remotely so to avoid bruteforce and DoS attacks

 ## run